Palestinians crowd into ever-shrinking areas in Gaza as Israel's war against Hamas enters 3rd month | Law-Order

 The United Nations warned that its aid operation is "in tatters" because no place in the besieged enclave is safe.

-The Israeli army said Friday that over the past day the military had struck about 450 targets in the Gaza Strip by air, sea and ground, signalling the continued intensity of Israel's campaign.
+The Israeli army said Friday that over the past day the military had struck about 450 targets in the Gaza Strip by air, sea and ground, signalling the continued intensity of its campaign.
+Palestinian TV stations reported airstrikes on various parts of the territory.

+"Airstrikes and random artillery shelling have continued intensely since last night until this morning," said Hassan Al Najjar, a journalist speaking by phone from northern Gaza.

-Earlier this week, UN Secretary-General Antonio Guterres used a rarely exercised power to warn the Security Council of an impending “humanitarian catastrophe”, and Arab and Islamic nations have called for a vote Friday on a draft Council resolution demanding an immediate humanitarian cease-fire.
+Earlier this week, UN Secretary-General Antonio Guterres used a rarely exercised power to warn the Security Council of an impending "humanitarian catastrophe", and Arab and predominantly Muslim nations have called for a vote on Friday on a Council resolution to demand an immediate cease-fire.

-Still, US concern over the devastation was growing.
-US officials told Israel ahead of the expansion of its ground offensive to southern Gaza several days ago that it must limit civilian deaths and displacement, saying too many Palestinians were killed when it obliterated much of Gaza City and the north.
+Still, US concern over the devastation is growing.
+US officials told Israel ahead of the expansion of its ground offensive to southern Gaza several days ago that it must limit civilian deaths and displacement, saying too many Palestinians were killed when it obliterated much of Gaza City and surrounding areas in the north.

 Israel insists it must crush the military capabilities of Hamas, which rules Gaza, and remove it from power following the group's October 7 attack.

-In the first stage of the war, Israel's devastating air and ground campaign focused on the northern half of Gaza, as hundreds of thousands or residents fled south.
+In the first stage of the war, Israel's air and ground campaign focused on the northern half of Gaza, leading hundreds of thousands of residents to flee south.
 Intense battles continued in parts of the north in recent days, while troops there have rounded up hundreds of Palestinian men.

 In photos and video published on Thursday, dozens of men are seen sitting in rows on a street in northern Gaza, stripped down to their underwear with their heads bowed as they are being guarded by Israeli troops.